pirate/quebec-power-grid-talk/README.md

 > Altogether the reservoirs created by the James Bay Project cover an area of 13,341 square kilometers - the largest bodies of water ever created by humankind.
 One of the reservoirs, Caniapiscau, is the largest freshwater lake in Quebec.

+> The Levis De-Icer is a High voltage direct current (HVDC) system, aimed at de-icing multiple AC power lines in Quebec, Canada.
+It is the only HVDC system not used for power transmission.
+> In the winter of 1998, Québec's power lines were toppled by icing, sometimes up to 75 mm.
+To prevent such a damage, a de-icing system was developed.[1]
+> The Levis De-Icer can use a maximum power of 250 MW; its operation voltage is ±17.4 kV.
+It can be used on multiple 735 kV AC power lines.
+An ordinary 735 kV line with a bundle of four 1354 MCM conductors per phase, requires a de-icing current of 7200 A per phase.[4]
+At −10 °C and wind velocity at 10 km/h, it would take 30 minutes of current injection on a phase to melt 12 mm of radial build-up of ice.

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/fe/Nercmap.JPG" width="500px">

 <img src="http://news.hydroquebec.com/media/filer_public/2018/01/05/98-006-3-0109_tn.jpg" width="500px">